Iran’s neighbours brace for fallout as war threatens new refugee crisis

 Each of these states faces its own political pressures, economic limitations and security concerns.

 But pressure on the ground in Iran is mounting.
-The country’s Red Crescent Society reports that more than 10,000 civilian sites have been damaged since the war began, including 65 schools and 32 medical facilities, while more than 1,400 people have been killed in the US-Israel attacks.
-Strikes have hit residential areas in Tehran, Shiraz and Isfahan.
+The country’s Red Crescent Society reports that more than 10,000 civilian sites have been damaged since the war began, including 65 schools and 32 medical facilities.
+There have been attacks on residential areas in Tehran, Shiraz and Isfahan.

 Meanwhile, commercial flights out of Iran have been suspended as airspace is closed.

-Eldaniz Gusseinov, head of research at the geopolitical advisory firm Nightingale International, noted that because strikes have so far been concentrated largely on Tehran and western and southwestern Iran, other parts of the country — especially provinces bordering Turkmenistan, Afghanistan and Pakistan are absorbing much of the internal displacement.
+Eldaniz Gusseinov, head of research at the geopolitical advisory firm Nightingale International, noted that because the attacks have so far been concentrated largely on Tehran and western and southwestern Iran, other parts of the country, especially provinces bordering Turkmenistan, Afghanistan and Pakistan, are absorbing much of the internal displacement.

 “If the strike pattern remains the same, internally displaced people inside Iran will increasingly concentrate in provinces located near those states, creating the preconditions for cross-border movement,” the Almaty-based analyst told Al Jazeera.

-And things could get worse.
-If Tehran, a city of about 10 million people, were to lose its electricity grid or water supply in a US-Israel attack, for instance, residents could be forced to leave en masse.
+Things could get worse if Tehran, a city of about 10 million people, were to lose its electricity grid or water supply in a US-Israel attack, for instance, residents could be forced to leave en masse.

 “Infrastructure destruction does not produce the gradual, manageable flows that the Syrian war initially generated.
 It produces sudden, massive displacement, driven by the collapse of basic urban services,” Gusseinov said.